kai-cpp/CyberSecurity-Notes/README.md

 5. Open a Pull Request

 ---
 *Disclaimer: This repository is created strictly for educational purposes and authorized penetration testing.
-Use responsibility.*
+Use responsibly.*